aaronaanderson/Terrain/README.md

 `make -j4`

 To install the plugin binary, use the file explorer to navigate to Documents/Terrain/build/WaveTerrainSynth_artefacts/Release/VST3/ and copy Terrain.vst3.
 Paste this file in location /lib/vst3/.
 Note that copying files to this location may require elevated privileges

+# Gratitude

+Thank you to my professors John Thompson and Karl Yerkes for their endless patience and dedication while passing me a portion of their vast knowledge.
+Thank you to Rodney DuPlessis for helping me with the Linux build and for being an all-around bro.
+Thank you to Jacky Ligon for testing the MTS-ESP build and encouraging me with their great music: jackyligon.com